-Medical malpractice is one of the most dangerous forms of negligence because doctors and other healthcare professionals have a duty to practice the highest standard of care.
-Their failure to do so can easily result in significant harm, or even death, for patients.
+Medical malpractice, also known as medical negligence in Pennsylvania, is one of the most dangerous forms of negligence because doctors, nurses, EMT’s, paramedics as well as other healthcare professionals have a duty to practice the highest standard of care.
+Their failure to do so can easily result in significant injuries, pain and suffering, financial losses, missed time at work as well as wrongful death, for patients.

 If you or a loved one have been the victim of malpractice by a healthcare provider, you may have a right to compensation for your injuries and suffering.
 The Philadelphia medical malpractice lawyers of Baratta Law, LLC have decades of experience navigating the complex issues involved in these cases and are prepared to review your potential case at no cost and to help you seek justice.

 The National Institutes of Health defines medical malpractice as improper acts or failure to act by a physician or other provider during treatment.
 This act is a deviation from standard practice norms and results in serious harm to a patient.
 Some aspects of medical malpractice claims vary from state to state, such as the statute of limitations, or deadline for filing a lawsuit.